k0sproject/k0s/docs/autopilot.md

 should **not** be of a newer version than the API server.

-* How **autopilot** handles this is that when a `Plan` is applied that has both controller and worker nodes, **all** of the controller nodes will be updated first.
+* How **autopilot** handles this is that when a `Plan` is applied that has both controller and worker nodes, **all** the controller nodes will be updated first.
 It is only when **all** controllers have updated **successfully** that worker nodes will receive their update instructions.